 Technically, jeans are also an alternative to both hiking pants and shorts.
 But while you can hike in jeans, it doesn’t mean you should!
 Jeans lack the breathability, moisture-wicking capabilities, and comfort of other alternatives.
 Worst of all, if jean fabric gets wet it takes an incredibly long time to dry.

-While you might get away with it on a short trek, if you plan on doing any regular hiking, do yourself a big favor and invest in some non-cotton pants or shorts.
+While you might get away with it on a short trek, if you plan on doing any regular hiking, do yourself a big favor and invest in some non-cotton shorts or pants for hiking.

 In conclusion, hiking pants or alternatives like convertible pants or leggings are going to be the better option in most situations.